Barbarians vs New Zealand, 1973: That try

+— Gareth Edwards on the quality and legacy of the match.

-After the Barbarians failed to recover possession at their own ensuing lineout, New Zealand winger Bryan Williams kicked deep into Barbarian territory; Phil Bennett recovered possession near his goal line, and with nearly the entire length of the field between him and the New Zealand goal line, he started upfield, sidestepping past three tackles, as encouraged by coach Carwyn James immediately before the game.
-Bennett passed to J. P. R. Williams, who managed to offload the ball after Bryan Williams had tackled him around the neck.
-Still deep in Barbarians territory, the ball then passed through four pairs of Barbarian hands (John Pullin, John Dawes, Tommy David and Derek Quinnell) before Gareth Edwards, slipping between two team-mates and seemingly intercepting the last pass, finished with a diving try in the left-hand corner, 22 seconds after Bennett picked up the ball.
+After the Barbarians failed to recover possession at their own ensuing lineout, New Zealand winger Bryan Williams kicked deep into Barbarian territory; Phil Bennett recovered possession near his own goal line, and with nearly the entire length of the field between him and the New Zealand goal line, he started upfield as encouraged by coach Carwyn James immediately before the game, "Phil you have a great sidestep, but I don't suppose you will use it.
+Yet these All Blacks are made to be sidestepped, you could sidestep them off the park".
+Bennett sidestepped three times and evaded three tackles before passing the ball on to J. P. R. Williams, who managed to offload the ball despite the on-rushing Bryan Williams tackling him around the neck.
+Still deep inside their own half, the Barbarians moved the ball through four pairs of hands (John Pullin, John Dawes, Tommy David and Derek Quinnell) before Gareth Edwards, sprinted between two team-mates and seemingly intercepting the last pass, finished the try with a dive into the left-hand corner, 22 seconds after Bennett picked up the ball.

-Commentary for the match was originally supposed to be provided by Bill McLaren; however, he was recovering from the flu, so Cliff Morgan had been called in on the day to replace him.
-Morgan's commentary of the opening try is considered to be among the best ever.
+The BBC coverage of the match featured live commentary from former Wales fly-half, Cliff Morgan who's commentary of "that try" is also considered to be among the best ever:

 Bennett's conversion attempt fell short, but nonetheless the Barbarians had a 4–0 lead inside four minutes.